MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 ---
-title: Use the matrix visual in Power BI Desktop
+title: Use the matrix visual in Power BI
-description: Learn how the matrix visual enables step layouts and granular highlighting in Power BI Desktop
+description: Learn how the matrix visual enables step layouts and granular highlighting in Power BI
 author: mihart
 manager: kvivek
 ms.reviewer: ''